craigfrancis/framework/framework/0.1/doc/helpers/config.md

 	debug(config::array_get('name', 'key', 'default'));
 	debug(config::get('name'));

-But its probably best to use a local variable, and do a single `set()` at the end.
+But it is probably best to use a local variable, and do a single `set()` at the end.